llmcloud24/de.KCD-Summer-School-2024/Day_3/README.md

 ## Background

 In this session, we will talk about LLMs and how to deploy them in the cloud.
+A defining characteristic of working on cloud-based VMs is that you will do most of your work in the terminal.
+This is because cloud-based VMs are usually headless, meaning they do not have a graphical user interface.
+We will connect to the VM using SSH and interact with the LLM using the command line and Python REPL.

+Ultimately, we aim to deploy a web application for our users, as shown in the examples below.
+However, we will not be able to see this web application on our VMs before setting up a reverse proxy, which we will do on [Day 4](../Day_4).
-The framework, including days 4 and 5, consists of the following components:
+The remainder of the webinar, including days 4 and 5, consists of the following
+components:

 - The LLM: A collection of model weights from a public repository that allows deployment of the model using specific software.